Attack of the 50 Foot Woman: Critical reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 69% based on 13 reviews, with an average rating of 6.1/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 71% based on 14 reviews, with an average rating of 6.1/10.

+Retrospective reviews and scholarship confirm the status of cult classic of the film.

 Remakes and sequels

 With its low budget of around $88,000, Attack of the 50 Foot Woman made enough money to prompt discussion of a sequel.
 According to executive producer and cinematographer Jacques Marquette, the sequel was to be produced at a higher budget and in color.
 A script was written, but the project never advanced beyond the discussion phase.

 In early 1979, Dimension Pictures announced that producer Steve Krantz was developing a 5-million-dollar remake with director Paul Morrissey.
 It never came to fruition.

 In the mid-1980s, filmmaker Jim Wynorski considered doing a remake with Sybil Danning in the title role.
 Wynorski made it as far as shooting a photo session with Danning dressed as the 50-foot woman.
 The project never materialized because Wynorski opted instead to film Not of This Earth (1988), a remake of Roger Corman's 1957 film of the same name.

-The film was remade in 1993 by HBO under the same title Attack of the 50 Ft.
+The film was remade in 1993 by HBO under the same title, Attack of the 50 Ft.
 Woman.
 It was directed by Christopher Guest, with a script by Thirtysomething writer Joseph Dougherty.
 Daryl Hannah produced the film and starred in the title role.

 In 1995, Fred Olen Ray produced a parody entitled Attack of the 60 Foot Centerfold, starring J.J.
 North and Tammy Parks.
 Beyond the basic premise, the plot has little in common with the original film, being concerned with the side effects of a beauty-enhancing formula on two ambitious female models.
 The film was farcical and made on an extremely low budget.
-The illusion of size difference was achieved using forced perspective, unlike the earlier films which used composite imaging.
+The illusion of size difference was achieved using forced perspective with a limited amount of composite imaging.

+The 1999 music video for "Miserable" by Lit was inspired in part by "Attack of the 50 Foot Woman".
+In the video, Pamela Anderson plays a giantess who is listening to the band serenade her while they climb all over her bikini-clad body.
+The video ends with the giant woman chasing down the male band members and gleefully eating them alive as they beg her for mercy.